@polar-sh/better-auth

 Installation

-Go to your Polar Organization Settings, and create an Organization Access Token.
-Add it to your environment.
+Go to your Polar Organization Settings, create an Organization Access Token, and add it to the environment variables of your application.

 POLAR_ACCESS_TOKEN=...

-The Polar plugin comes with a handful additional plugins which adds functionality to your stack.
+The Polar plugin comes with it’s own set of plugins to add functionality to your stack:

-• Portal - Makes it possible for your customers to manage their orders, subscriptions & granted benefits
+• portal - Make it possible for your customers to manage their orders, subscriptions & benefits

-• Usage - Simple extension for listing customer meters & ingesting events for Usage Based Billing
+• usage - List customer meters & ingest events for Usage Based Billing

 import { betterAuth } from "better-auth";